fpereiro/gotoB/tutorial.md

 The terms *backend* and *server* refer to the same thing: a program that provides files (like HTML, CSS and js, plus images) to a web browser, and also handles other operations like storing user data.

+The *frontend* and the *backend* are connected through the internet.

 Frontend and backend are the two sides of the coin of a web application.
 To fully build a web application, you need to do both.

 In a web application, frontend and backend interact constantly.